Click here to go to www.uci.edu Registrar's Office UC Irvine Home Page

 Replacement diplomas

-To obtain a replacement diploma, complete and sign the applicable section of the Diploma Request Form, and send it with appropriate payment to the Central Cashier.
+To obtain a replacement diploma, complete and sign the applicable section of the Diploma Request Form.
+Expedited options are available for an additional fee.

 Your replacement diploma will bear the signatures of current state and University officials.
 A reissue date will be printed at the bottom of your diploma.